 (2003) have all noted, the influence of globalisation on national or local contexts that may lead to internationalization of higher education.
 Along these lines, Apple (2001b) contends that ideologies of markets and standards embedded in neoliberal policies can be seen to largely shape curriculum content and pedagogy in education including higher education.
 In the context of neoliberal influences on partnerships Seddon, Billett and Clemans (2005) maintain discourses that shape partnerships between central agencies and local networks are organised in ways that the business world structures its organisations.
-Although business partnerships are largely shaped by managerial approaches embedded in notions of governance, the concept of business partnerships.
+Although business partnerships are largely shaped by managerial approaches embedded in notions of governance, the concept of business partnerships as networks in effect, are imposed as the proper way to organise all forms of partnerships.
 For these reasons also, higher education reform discourses largely draw from globalised conceptions of public-private sector partnerships as benchmark models to shape teacher education partnerships.